gabrielagarayzavalia/ggz1Automation/README.md

 2-verify java path in system variables

-3-download zip from github (https://github.com/gabrielagarayzavalia/ggz1Automation)

-4-At Eclipse import project as a java project
+3-At Eclipse import project as a java project

-5-From Marketplace add Maven and TestNG
+4-From Marketplace add Maven and TestNG

-6-Verify all the needed libraries are installed and added to the project (i.e. external jars)
+5-Verify all the needed libraries are installed and added to the project (i.e. external jars)

-7-Run StrangeTest.java as TestNG Test
+6-Run StrangeTest.java as TestNG Test

 Notes: